ETH-DISCO/cluster-tutorial/README.md

-# Fallback
+# References

-If you're on a tight schedule and things aren't working out, you can always fall back to Google Colab or other cloud GPU providers.
-Here are some pricing comparisons:
+Fallback: If you're on a tight schedule and things aren't working out, you can always fall back to cloud GPU providers.
+The best free option is Google Colab with a Tesla T4 and 12 hours of runtime per session (as of August 2024).
+Other options include:

 - https://cloud-gpus.com/
 - https://getdeploying.com/reference/cloud-gpu

-As of August 2024, Google Colab's free tier offers a Tesla T4 with 15GB of RAM (the highest tier you can get for free) and 12 hours of runtime.

-# References

 Documentation: